 Praia de Palmas, Governador Celso Ramos, Brazil

 This is the longest beach in Governador Celso Ramos (almost three kilometers long).
 Suitable for surfing and jet skiing at the north part and for swimming, fishing, and other water sports at the south side.
 From the beach the visitor can see closely three islands: Grande, Palmas and Trinta Réis.
-During high season (summer), Palmas gets more than ten thousand tourists a day.
+Furthermore, during high season (summer), Palmas gets more than ten thousand tourists a day.